 I’m Becky.

-Longtime yoga student and teacher, proud corporate dropout, sober mom and stepmom to four teenagers.
 I’m a pet lover, book hoarder, plant tender, change seeker, curator of things that smell good.
 Enneagram 8, anti-small talk, pro-hygge, big hugger.
-Midwest-born and raised; Rocky Mountain-bound when it’s time to retire.
-Mediocre cook, terrible singer, working on finding patience (especially with aforementioned teens).
+Midwest-born and raised.
+Mediocre cook, terrible (but enthusiastic!) tap dancer,

 If you want an “elevator pitch,” I’ll tell you I’m an empowerment writer, teacher, and speaker, and founder of You Are Not Stuck®.